top of page

 TRANSCRIPT

-Out of all the time I spent on the streets—more than three, almost four years—the last time I stayed for about two years.
-During that period, I chose to build a small treehouse, to avoid things like having your blanket or mattress stolen.
+Out of all the time I spent on the streets, it was more than three, maybe around four years.
+The last time, I stayed for two years.
+During that period, I chose to build a small treehouse—to avoid things like having your blanket or mattress stolen.

-Later, I moved near a school, because I was studying there at the time.
-That’s when I met Barba, who introduced me to Felipe at the Base Hospital.
-Since I already had a bike, a phone, and managed to keep myself somewhat presentable, they invited me to work with them at the office.
+Later, I moved near a school, where Barba (Barba na Rua) also studied at the time.
+He introduced me to Felipe (from Instituto No Setor), at the Base Hospital.
+Since I already had my little bike, a phone, and could get around and present myself well, they invited me to work with them in the office.
 It was the very beginning of Instituto No Setor.
-That’s what changed the way I saw society.
+And that changed the way I saw society, you know?
 Because before, when I was on the streets, everyone felt like an enemy.
-Everyone.
-There was prejudice everywhere.

-I started by delivering documents, and soon I learned the whole process of getting permits for events.
-Then, during the pandemic, the restroom project began.
-I worked under one of the coordinators and also helped with cleaning.
-That was one of the turning points in my life—the moment that shifted my mindset.
-I realized that if I didn’t have anyone to take care of me—family or even the state—I had to start taking care of myself.
+I started by delivering documents, and soon I learned the whole process of obtaining event permits.
+Then, when the pandemic came, the restroom project started.
+I became one of the coordinators and also worked in cleaning.
+That was one of the turning points for me—it changed my mindset and led me to where I am today.
+If I don’t have anyone to take care of me—not family, not even the state—then I have to start taking care of myself.
 After you take a shower and put on clean clothes, your self-esteem changes.

-I managed to finish high school through the ENSEJA program, which was a big achievement for me.
+I managed to finish high school through Encceja, which was a huge achievement for me.
 Today, I can support myself through this work, through this opportunity.
-So what I want to say here is that I’m grateful to everyone at the Institute.
-Because they’re helping bring us out of invisibility.
-More than four people have already left the streets through this opportunity, and today they’re able to give new meaning to their lives.
-You don’t need to have a lot to share a little.”
+So what I want to say in my testimony is: I’m grateful to everyone at the Institute.
+Because they are helping us move out of invisibility.
+So much so that more than four people have already left the streets through this.
+And today, through this opportunity, they are able to give new meaning to their lives.
+You don’t need to have much to share a little.”

-“I started to realize that many of those people who have a lot of money actually have a kind of poverty that we don’t, you know?
-A poverty of true friendship, of finding joy in the smallest things—in a meal, in freedom.
-Many of them live trapped in their own lives, in their condos, taking medication, drinking whisky, getting intoxicated, using drugs.”
+“I began to realize that many of these people—those with a lot of financial means—carry a kind of poverty we don’t have, you know?
+A poverty of true friendship, of finding joy in the simplest things—a plate of food, freedom.
+Many of them live confined in their condos, taking medication, drinking whisky, getting intoxicated, using drugs.”